Lima Memorial Health System Logo

 There are few symptoms.
 The most common is pain and sometimes swelling at the site of the tumor.

-Children may also break a bone at the site of the tumor after a minor injury.
+Because the tumor weakens the bone, children may also break a bone at the site of the tumor after a minor injury.

 Fever may also be present.